 I have never gone on a plane without bringing along a travel pillow.
 I can do without the rest of the accessories here, but not this one.
 Trtl Pillow is a washable, lightweight pillow.
 Unlike the typical bulky neck pillow, the Trtl Pillow is fully adjustable and wraps around your neck comfortably like a scarf.

 If you’re a light sleeper, earplugs are vital for enjoying a long period of undisturbed sleep.
 Mack’s Ultra Soft Foam Earplugs are affordable and highly recommended by healthcare professionals.

 Image by slipsilkpillowcase via Instagram.

 A game-changer.
 I’ll never look at an eye-mask the same way again.
-Beauty sleep is not a fiction, it is a fact.
-This luxurious sleep mask is created by the maker of Silk Pillow Case – Slip, and only using the highest-grade mulberry silk that feels delicate on skin.
-So if you wish to feel like a pampered guest in economy class, simply don on this pure silk sleep mask.
+Beauty sleep is not fiction, it is a fact.
+This luxurious sleep mask is created by the maker of Silk Pillow Case – Slip, and only uses the highest-grade mulberry silk that feels delicate on skin.
+So, if you wish to feel like a pampered guest in economy class, simply don this pure silk sleep mask.

 Where to buy: Slip

-About 5 hours into the 14-hour flight, I furtively glanced over at my flight neighbour and prayed that he would wake up so that I can make my way to the lavatory… and that will be another story about how to survive the long-haul flight besides sleeping.
+About 5 hours into the 14-hour flight, I furtively glanced over at my flight neighbour and prayed that he would wake up so that I could make my way to the lavatory… and that will be another story about how to survive the long-haul flight apart from sleeping.